Interdepartmental

 IDP 133 Critical Perspectives on Collaborative Leadership (4 Credits)

 This course challenges students to interrogate the perceived dichotomy between leading as a solitary versus collaborative endeavor.
 Students examine theories and histories of leadership and collaboration through a critical lens and explore alternative ways of imagining change-making as a collaborative leadership act.
-Through reading, writing, reflection and practice, the class offers students new perspectives on how they might lead collaboratively.
+Through reading, writing, reflection and practice, the course offers students new perspectives on how they might lead collaboratively.
 Recommended as a foundation for students whose future academic work is likely to include significant group work.
 Enrollment limited to 40.

 Fall